Sjeiti/totaltimeline/README.md

 #### Notes

 Even though grunt-google-cdn is installed it is not used in the build because it doesn't seem to be working anymore.
 It is left in there for possible future fixes and implementation.

+## Documentation

+Documentation is generated with jdoc3, see: https://github.com/jsdoc3/jsdoc.

+Grunt versions failed to install so we use a globally installed jsdoc as so: jsdoc src/js/ -r -c jsdoc_template/jsdoc.conf.json -d docs